isomerpages/gb-assist/pages/solutionrepo/solution2101.md

 ---
-title: Autodesk BIM 360 - BIM Collaborate Pro - 1 User Package (Formerly BIM 360 Design)
+title: Xero Accounting Software - PREMIUM 3
-permalink: /productivity-solutions-grant/solutionrepo/solution1032
+permalink: /productivity-solutions-grant/solutionrepo/solution2101
 ---

 #### Description

-BIM 360 is a Cloud based collaboration software that helps to manage projects more efficiently throughout Design, Preconstruction, Construction and Operations.
-BIM 360 Docs - For data management (2D drawing, 3D BIM model and various formats).
-BIM 360 Design - For real time design collaboration, work sharing and change management.
-BIM 360 Build - For construction project management (RFI, Submittal) and Field management (quality, safety, inspection checklist and punch list).
+Xero is a beautiful, intelligent software platform designed to make life better for small businesses and their advisors, and to help them grow and thrive.
+Xero's online accounting platform provides the foundation on which businesses can build a complete business solution.
+It connects businesses with their bank, accounting tools, their accountant, payment services and third-party apps, so everything is securely available at any time, on any device.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/DesensitisedBimageConsulting_Annex_3_CRwef15April2021_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/AuraPartners20190050_Desensitised_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria